Psychology, Counseling, and Special Education

 An overview of crisis intervention.
 Major theoretical models of situational crises are described and operationalized across a variety of service delivery systems.
 Students will develop conceptual competency necessary for professionals engaged in crisis intervention.
 Special emphasis is given to contemporary research in suicidology, disaster psychology, and crisis management for schools.
 Prerequisites: Admission to Master's Counseling program.

-COUN 564 - Family Crisis & Resources
+COUN 564 - Individual and Family Crisis and Resources

 Hours: 3